Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - The user will receive a message from a Horizon staff member explaining the warning.
 - The user will be muted for one hour.
 - The user will be given the "Warned Once" role.
-- The warning will expire in 3 months if there are no addiitonal violations.
+- The warning will expire in 3 months if there are no additional violations.

 The second time that a user violates the rules ("Warned Twice" level):
 - The user will receive a message from a Horizon staff member explaining the warning.